strategineer/crusader_kings_3_mods/docs/reptilian_conspiracy.md

 ## Bugs
 - Turn Reptilian Scheme is copied from the Abduct scheme and lacks its own flavor (also I need to account for the special case where the target is in my prison or in another prison, I should probably disable turning a person in another prison into a reptilian)
+- Turn Reptilian Scheme is way too hard and takes way too long (probably because I based it on the abduct scheme?, check with different intrigue stats and councilors? although the councilor shouldn't have an impact unless they are a reptilian)